This coming weekend (May 24-27th): Youth Leadership Camp (YLC) Alumni Foundation 50th Years for the search of the Leadership experience.

 At age two, I was placed in the Tucker Maxon Oral School.
 The teachers, speech therapists, and audiologists loved to teach me face-to-face until I lost my dignity.
 The school was private and very expensive.

 My father had to give up his most prized car due to excessive costs of gas—45 miles each was to and from the school.
 My mother would have to drive me to that school five days a week, and you could easily imagine how expensive the gas it could be!
-My parents made a wrenching decision to sell the car and bought a 1975 baby blue Volkswagen bug due to cheaper gas price and for safety reasons, too.
+My parents made a wrenching decision to sell the car and bought a 1971 baby yellow Volkswagen bug due to cheaper gas price and for safety reasons, too.
 My father literally cried about his prize car for years.

 At age of four years old, my mother and father had to make a decision to place me into mainstreaming schools, which made it even worse for me.
 Although It was never my parents’ fault, it was the society that failed to facilitate them.